samarasofe/samarasofe/README.md

 ### Hello there! 👋
 <br>

-I'm a Frontend developer focused on improving user experience. 👩🏽‍💻<br><br>
+I'm Frontend developer focused on improving user experience. 👩🏽‍💻<br><br>

 About: